Thanks to all who entered in the 2022 Flower Show. Our preliminary list of winners is here! Professional photos will be coming later this year.

 Please keep in mind that there are separate categories for seedling entries.
 A seedling is a plant grown from a seed by the exhibitor.
 Plants grown from sports or acquired as anything other than a seed (a cutting from the dump in Hawaii or a sport) should all be entered in sections I through V. If you did not nurture that tiny little plumeria seed into a full-grown plant, you should not be entering in Sections VI, VII, VIII, or IX and your entry can be disqualified.
 But you can still enter it in Sections I, II, III, IV or V (except Class 8).
 Growing seedlings takes hard work and persistence and seedling developers get separate classes to recognize their hard work.

-If you’re still having problems figuring out which category to enter, check out the Flower Show Entry flowchart.
+If you’re still having problems figuring out which category to enter, check out the Flower Show Entry flowchart or our infographic.

 Please bring as many blooms and inflorescences as you can.
-Flower entered in normal classes can have a duplicate (second) flower entered in the Scent Division.
+Flower entered in general classes can have a duplicate (second) flower entered in the Scent Division.

 While there is no limit on the number of blooms you can enter, you may only enter one bloom of each variety in a single class.
 You’re not allowed to dump one tree’s worth of blooms in one Section and Class in hopes of getting a prize.